 It’s not going to be easy.
 Much like purgatory, you have a lot of work ahead of you, and things are going to get hot.
 You will need to follow their guidelines and jump through some hoops.
 You may even get your account back, or apply for a new one.
 The waiting will be the worst; after all, you just spent a whole lot of time clearing things up.
 They more than likely will deny you, but if they do, you still have options.

 Meet with them and go over everything.
 Maybe ask for some stipulations for you to follow.
-Maybe ask for a six month probationary period, or raise your percentage rate you pay to them for a short term period.
+Maybe ask for a six-month probationary period, or raise the percentage rate you pay to them for a short-term period.
 Whatever it is, if you REALLY want this merchant account, you are going to have to work for it.

 There are others

 Even if you follow the rules and the old account can’t be resuscitated, there are still merchant accounts out there to be had like The High Risk Guys.
 Be wary and do your investigation on any account that you are looking into.
 You don’t want to be a victim of fraud.
 Which is exactly what the bank or servicer was trying to prevent, to begin with.